microsoft/typespec/docs/standard-library/built-in-decorators.md

 ### `@offset` {#@offset}

-Pagingation property defining the number of items to skip.
+Pagination property defining the number of items to skip.
 ```typespec
 @offset
 ```